docdyhr/ansible-keyring/README.md

 ansible-playbook --vault-id ansible_key_test@vault-keyring-client.py playbook_vault.yml
 ```

-**NB!** Somehow ansible-playbook used with vault-keyring-client.py cannot see the test_user in ansible.cfg but uses the current system $USER!?
+**NB!** Somehow vault-keyring-client.py could not see the test_user in ansible.cfg, but kept on using the current system $USER.

-It turns out that vault-keyring-client.py and vault-keyring.py uses 2 different methods to get 'username'. vault-keyring.py works nicely and vault-keyring.py not!
+vault-keyring-client.py and vault-keyring.py uses 2 different methods to get 'username'. vault-keyring.py works nicely and vault-keyring-client.py not!

 After implementing the vault-keyring method for getting usernames in vault-keyring-client.py, it now works according to the description in vault-keyring-client comments.